ejmr/LNVL/docs/Howto.md

 every other scene will continue to use the global default font discussed above.

+LNVL also lets you change the font color for scenes.
+Every scene uses the color from `LNVL.Settings.Scenes.TextColor` by default.
+You can change that value to control the default text color for all scenes.
+You can change the color for individual scenes by naming the color when you create the scene, like so:

+    START = LNVL.Scene:new{
+        textColor = LNVL.Color.Peach,
+        "This narration will be in peach.",
+        "It will override the default setting.",
+    }

+Later on you will see how scenes can have characters who speak dialog.
+Those characters can have individual colors for their speech.
+Colors for characters *always* take precedence over colors for scenes.

 ### Changing Scenes ###

 Cramming an entire story into one scene would create a mess.
 You